Anniepoo/swiplchrtut/advanced.md

 The SWI graphical debugger interacts poorly with CHR, displaying the compiled code.

-The text based [CHR debugger](https://www.swi-prolog.org/pldoc/man?section=debugging) is fairly straightforward.
+The text based
+link:https://www.swi-prolog.org/pldoc/man?section=debugging[CHR debugger] is fairly straightforward.

 I never found the _leashing_ options that useful with the Prolog text debugger, but they are quite useful with the CHR debugger.